Fact-checked by the SnapMessages editorial team

 Use the Provider’s Account Recovery Flow

-Every major email provider — Gmail, Outlook, Yahoo — has an account recovery pathway.
+Every major email provider, Gmail, Outlook, Yahoo, has an account recovery pathway.
 Go directly to the provider’s official website and click “Forgot password” or “Can’t access your account.”
 Do not use links from any email in your inbox, as those could be phishing traps placed by the same attacker.

 What to Do If Recovery Fails

-If automated recovery does not work, contact the provider’s support team directly.
+When automated recovery does not work, contact the provider’s support team directly.
 Google’s Account Recovery support page and Microsoft’s live chat support are your fastest routes.
 Have identifying information ready: your account creation date, recent login locations, and the last password you remember.

 While waiting for access to be restored, immediately begin securing every other account that was linked to that email address.
-Do not assume the hacker has done nothing yet — act as if every linked account is already compromised.
+Do not assume the hacker has done nothing yet, act as if every linked account is already compromised.

 Never click “recover my account” links sent to you via email or text from unknown senders.
 Attackers routinely send fake recovery emails to capture your new password the moment you set it.
 Always navigate directly to the provider’s URL by typing it into your browser.